 Seek counseling – Maybe you lost the confidante in your life, and no one else seems to help.
 Seeking out a counselor that specializes in personal loss can help guide you through your emotions.

 Read poetry or books – This can help to temporarily take your mind off of the sadness you are facing.

 Engage in social activities – Once you are ready, or even before you think you are, get back out there.
-Get coffee with a friend or volunteer with an organization to take your mind off of the feelings of sorrow.
+Get coffee with friends or volunteer with an organization to take your mind off feelings of sorrow.

-Exercise – This will help your body produce endorphins which are the “feel-good” chemicals in the brain.
+Exercise – This will help your body produce endorphins, the “feel-good” chemicals in the brain.
 These endorphins can help you create an energetic and positive outlook on life.

 Eat healthily – It can be demotivating when you consume unhealthy foods, so eating healthy will make you feel better.
-Obviously eating healthy will not heal your heartbreak, but it’s a good place to start.
+Eating healthy will not heal your heartbreak, but it’s an excellent place to start.